docent-net/renemoser.net/source/_posts/2014-03-27-using-vagrant-for-ansible-roles.md

 config.vm.provision "shell", inline: $script
 ~~~

-Now the interessting part. we provision ansible:
+Now the interessting part: we provision using ansible:

 ~~~
 config.vm.provision "ansible" do |ansible|